Second Industrial Revolution: Electrification

-In 1881, Sir Joseph Swan, inventor of the first feasible incandescent light bulb, supplied about 1,200 Swan incandescent lamps to the Savoy Theatre in the city of Westminster, London, which was the first theatre, and the first public building in the world, to be lit entirely by electricity.
+In 1881, Sir Joseph Swan, inventor of the first feasible incandescent light bulb, supplied about 1,200 Swan incandescent lamps to the Savoy Theatre in the city of Westminster, London, which was the first theater, and the first public building in the world, to be lit entirely by electricity.
 Swan's lightbulb had already been used in 1879 to light Mosley Street, in Newcastle upon Tyne, the first electrical street lighting installation in the world.
 This set the stage for the electrification of industry and the home.
 The first large scale central distribution supply plant was opened at Holborn Viaduct in London in 1882 and later at Pearl Street Station in New York City.

 Three-phase rotating magnetic field of an AC motor.
 The three poles are each connected to a separate wire.
 Each wire carries current 120 degrees apart in phase.
 Arrows show the resulting magnetic force vectors.
 Three phase current is used in commerce and industry.

 The first modern power station in the world was built by the English electrical engineer Sebastian de Ferranti at Deptford.
 Built on an unprecedented scale and pioneering the use of high voltage (10,000V) alternating current, it generated 800 kilowatts and supplied central London.
 On its completion in 1891 it supplied high-voltage AC power that was then "stepped down" with transformers for consumer use on each street.
 Electrification allowed the final major developments in manufacturing methods of the Second Industrial Revolution, namely the assembly line and mass production.

 Electrification was called "the most important engineering achievement of the 20th century" by the National Academy of Engineering.
 Electric lighting in factories greatly improved working conditions, eliminating the heat and pollution caused by gas lighting, and reducing the fire hazard to the extent that the cost of electricity for lighting was often offset by the reduction in fire insurance premiums.
 Frank J. Sprague developed the first successful DC motor in 1886.
 By 1889 110 electric street railways were either using his equipment or in planning.
 The electric street railway became a major infrastructure before 1920.
 The AC motor (Induction motor) was developed in the 1890s and soon began to be used in the electrification of industry.
 Household electrification did not become common until the 1920s, and then only in cities.
 Fluorescent lighting was commercially introduced at the 1939 World's Fair.

 Electrification also allowed the inexpensive production of electro-chemicals, such as aluminium, chlorine, sodium hydroxide, and magnesium.